Brands

 Logo Kenzo

-Founded in Paris in 1970 under the name of Jungle Jap, the brand takes the first name of its founder in 1980: Kenzo, or the perseverance of a man. "jungle" will remain for one of its women's lines thereafter.
+Founded in Paris in 1970 under the name of Jungle Jap, the brand takes the first name of its founder in 1980: KENZO, or the perseverance of a man. "jungle" will remain for one of its women's lines thereafter.
 Each successful haute couture house has its own style.
 Kenzo is like its founder Kenzo Takada, it has always developed a style from elsewhere - Japan - and reflects the stubbornness and talent of its creator.
 A mix of modernity and romanticism, with hints of Western art and Eastern influences.
 Colourful, ethnic, nomadic fashion.
 A style inspired by East and West, travel, prints.

 • Korii Joko International